Colorado Columbine

 A Symbol Of CO

-Colorado columbine’s beautiful blooms tempt pollinators and people alike to take a closer look.
-In summer, its beautiful white sepals and violet, lavender, or blue petals add vivid color to the landscape, where plants can occur in the hundreds.
-This beautiful flower is found across the Rocky Mountains, from the foothills to the alpine, where it is often common in aspen groves, open forests, meadows, and talus slopes.
-Because it is so showy and its flowers bloom throughout the growing season, this plant is well-photographed and very popular among wildflower enthusiasts, particularly in Colorado, where it is the State Flower.
+Colorado columbine’s stunning and beautiful blooms enchant pollinators and curious people alike, inviting them to take a closer look at nature’s artistry.
+In the heart of summer, its lovely white sepals and striking violet, lavender, or blue petals infuse vivid color into the picturesque landscape, where these remarkable plants can occur in vibrant clusters of hundreds.
+This enchanting flower is found throughout the majestic Rocky Mountains, flourishing from the gently sloping foothills all the way up to the alpine regions, where it often thrives in aspen groves, open forests, lush meadows, and rocky talus slopes.
+Given its showy appearance and the fact that its flowers bloom consistently throughout the growing season, this captivating plant has become a beloved subject for photographers and very popular among wildflower enthusiasts, especially in Colorado, where it proudly holds the title of State Flower.
+The symbolism and meaning tied to the columbine flower has varied widely throughout history.
+A few meanings that have truly stood the test of time include notions of foolishness, innocence, little doves, the seven gifts of the Holy Spirit, and a protector against evil.
+I was fortunate to capture this breathtaking photo while enjoying a hike in Rocky Mountain National Park along the stunning continental divide.

 Location: Rocky Mountain National Park, Colorado